LIFEHUBBER

 Why it is included here

-OLMoEarth is included because its source materials show AI model work aimed at remote sensing and planetary-scale mapping, making it a useful reference for readers connecting model development with environmental and geospatial workflows.
+The original OLMoEarth materials give readers a starting point for AI model work aimed at remote sensing and planetary-scale mapping, especially for readers connecting model development with environmental and geospatial workflows.

 Source links